Recursive numeral systems are highly regular and easy to process: Prior work on efficiency of recursive numeral systems

 To show that natural recursive systems optimise this trade-off, D\&S compared the numeral systems of natural languages to theoretically possible systems over the number range $1-99$.
 They generated these possible recursive numeral systems using Hurford's grammar \citep{Hurford1975TheLT, HURFORD2007773}:

 where $D$ and $M$ are sets of digits and multipliers.

-Hurford's grammar allows one to represent a recursive numeral system succinctly by only a $(D, M)$ pair.
+Hurford's grammar allows representing recursive numeral systems succinctly as $(D, M)$ pairs.
 D\&S used a genetic algorithm (cf. Appendix \ref{sec:algorithms}, Algorithm \ref{alg:ga}) to obtain the \textit{Pareto frontier}, the theoretical bound beyond which no possible language can improve on lexicon size without sacrificing average morphosyntactic complexity (or vice-versa), and showed that human recursive numeral systems lie on or close to the frontier.

 However, unlike human numeral systems, the numerals in their optimal artificial systems did not consistently employ the same multiplier across numerals (cf. Table \ref{tab:ex_DandS}).
 Systems like this are widespread along D\&S's frontier, and were taken to be as ``efficient'' as natural ones, but they are evidently not human-like.
 This suggests that optimisation for lexicon size and average morphosyntactic complexity alone may not accurately capture what makes natural recursive numeral systems different from other possible ones.